chesley666/scaffold-garaga-learn/README.md

 # Scaffold Garaga app

 This is a Noir+Garaga+Starknet starter with in-browser proving and a step-by-step guide how to:

 - Generate and deploy UltraHonk proof verifier contract to Starknet devnet
 - Add state to your privacy preserving app
 - Add wallet connection and deploy to public testnet

 ## Install

 Ensure you have node.js >= 20 installed.

 Bun is used for package management, install it with:

 ```sh
 make install-bun
 ```

 For compiling Noir circuits and generating proofs we need specific versions of Aztec packages:
+!! barretenberg needs special version GLIBC, use docker !!

 ```sh
 make install-noir
 make install-barretenberg
 ```

 Starknet toolkit comes in a single bundle via asdf (the following command will install it if you don't have it):

 ```sh
 make install-starknet
 ```

 We also need to install a tool for spawning local Starknet chain:

 ```sh
 make install-devnet
 ```